horanFeng/Computing-2-Submission-Template/README.md

 So, gear up, pilot!
 Immerse yourself in the thrill of combat and protect our mother planet.
 The survival of Earth rests in your hands!

+### The number and the speed of the villain spaceship will increase as the technology level increases!
+Try to break your limitation and get a higher score, Pilot.

 ## Checklist